henrikrxn/henrikrxn.github.io/index.md

 ---
-layout: page
+layout: home
-title: My blog: A bit of this and that
+title: "My blog: A bit of this and that"
 ---